Last updated March 1, 2017.

 Anyone with a Drupal.org user account can upload modules and themes by using the following steps to turn on Git access for his or her account.

 - Until you have gone through a one-time approval process, you will only be able to create sandbox projects.
-This is only true if you had not completed this one-time approval process with your existing CVS access.

 Turning on Git access for your account